PatrykKuniczak/Notification_Manager/README.md

 1. Create task, browse and manage it.
 2. Filtering tasks.
 3. Manage tasks which have passed and will follow separately.
-4. Check the task date.
+4. Display the task data.